Jnorm911/crud4react/README.md

 # CRUD4REACT

 This is a fully-functional template for performing CRUD operations within React.js.
 Included is a fully-functional user experience, with support for login, logout, and signup functionality.
-Users can access a range of pages and features based on their assigned roles and permissions, including administrative dashboards and other specialized functionality.
+Users can access a range of pages and features based on their assigned roles and permissions, including administrative dashboards, security with HOC, and other specialized functionality.

 ## Libraries and tools used